Karen Bakker

-Karen Bakker is a Canadian author, researcher, and entrepreneur known for her work on digital transformation, environmental governance, and sustainability.
-A Rhodes Scholar with a PhD from Oxford, Bakker is a professor at the University of British Columbia.
-In 2022–2023 she will be on sabbatical leave at Harvard, as a Harvard Radcliffe Institute Fellow.
-She is the recipient of numerous awards, including a Guggenheim Fellowship, Stanford University's Annenberg Fellowship in Communication, Canada's "Top 40 Under 40", and a Trudeau Foundation Fellowship.
+Karen Bakker (6 December 1971 – 14 August 2023) was a Canadian author, researcher, and entrepreneur known for her work on digital transformation, environmental governance, and sustainability.
+A Rhodes Scholar with a DPhil from Oxford, Bakker was a professor at the University of British Columbia.
+In 2022–2023 she was on sabbatical leave at Harvard, as a Harvard Radcliffe Institute Fellow.
+She was the recipient of numerous awards, including a Guggenheim Fellowship, Stanford University's Annenberg Fellowship in Communication, Canada's "Top 40 Under 40", and a Trudeau Foundation Fellowship.

-Bakker's current research focuses on the intersection of digital technologies and environmental governance, digital environmental humanities, digital geographies, political ecology, and political economy.
+Bakker's research focused on the intersection of digital technologies and environmental governance, digital environmental humanities, digital geographies, political ecology, and political economy.
 In the early part of her career, she focused on water and climate issues.
-More recently, she has begun focusing on digital tech and environmental futures studies: critical yet pragmatic projects that advance regenerative sustainability and environmental justice.
+Later, she concentrated on digital technology and environmental futures studies as critical yet pragmatic projects aiming to advance regenerative sustainability and environmental justice.

 Career

-Trained in both the natural and social sciences (a combined Bachelor of Arts and Science (minor in Physics), followed by a PhD in global environmental change), Bakker has published over 100 academic publications, including seven sole-authored and edited scholarly books.
-Her work has been cited over 16,000 times.
+Bakker was born in Montreal and raised in Ottawa.
+She trained in both the natural and social sciences at McMaster University (a combined Bachelor of Arts and Science (minor in Physics), followed by a DPhil in geography at the University of Oxford).
+She published over 100 academic publications, including seven sole-authored and edited scholarly books.
+Her work has been cited over 20,000 times.

-She has also served as a policy advisor to organizations at the forefront of digital innovation on environmental issues, including the Digital Research Alliance of Canada, Future Earth, Sustainability in a Digital Age, and the International Institute for Sustainable Development.
+She also served as a policy advisor to organizations at the forefront of digital innovation on environmental issues, including the Digital Research Alliance of Canada, Future Earth, Sustainability in a Digital Age, and the International Institute for Sustainable Development.
 Her advisory roles have also included the IPCC, National Round Table on Environment and Economy, OECD, UNDP, UNEP, UNESCO, and OHCHR.